 The San Mateo community is diverse in its income demographics.
 The City's economy continues to grow, reflected in part in the upswing in housing prices.
 Job growth also continues, though it is not as prosperous for low-income residents.
 Many residents still face housing and food security issues.
 In particular the skyrocketing rental market continues to create undue hardships on many senior and low/moderate income families.
 This was all compounded this year with the impacts of COVID-19 which resulted in loss of jobs and instabilities due to working and schooling at home, creating unprecedented needs in our community.
+The CAPER will be subject to a 17-day comment period starting with a public notice posting on August 28, 2023 and ending with the meeting of the Community Relations Commission on September 13, 2023.

-- 26 households received minor home repairs, home accessibility modifications, and energy efficiency upgrades, through the City's Minor Home Repair Programs.
+- 11 households received minor home repairs, home accessibility modifications, and energy efficiency upgrades, through the City's Minor Home Repair Programs.
 Accessibility modifications are provided by the Center for the Independence of Individuals with Disabilities (CIID).
-Minor home repairs services are performed by Rebuilding The Peninsula.
-Energy efficiency related repairs are provided by El Concilio of San Mateo County in conjunction with the Pacific Gas & Electric sponsored Energy Savings Assistance Program, as well as the Low-Income Home Energy Assistance (LIHEAP) program - 8 new affordable rental units were completed through the Below Market Rate rental program this year. - One grant for corona virus response rental assistance for a total of \$440,000 was spent.
-As of June 2021, the activity was able to assist 577 people. - One grant for corona virus response microbusiness assistance directed to in-home childcare providers for a total of \$300,000 was executed.
-As of June 2021, \$21,042.51 was spent to assist 5 childcare providers. - One grant for provision of fair housing services for a total of \$25,000 assisted 25 people. - Nine different non-profit organizations, through the City's Community Funding Program, completed one year of service contracts.
-Those contracts served 3,354 individuals, providing access to basic need services, legal assistance for homelessness prevention, case management for self-sufficiency, assistance to stay in or acquire housing and prevent homelessness, assistance for victims of sexual assault, community engagement, conflict resolution, home sharing, and legal assistance for victims of domestic violence - One grant for provision of a microenterprise assistance program for a total of \$25,000 assisted 78 people, including 43 San Mateo businesses - A 68-unit affordable family rental housing project called Montara in the Bay Meadows neighborhood finished construction in August of
+Minor home repairs services are performed by Rebuilding Together Peninsula.
+Energy efficiency related repairs are provided by El Concilio of San Mateo County in conjunction with the Pacific Gas & Electric sponsored Energy Savings Assistance Program, as well as the Low-Income Home Energy Assistance (LIHEAP) program. - 1 new affordable rental unit was constructed and 6 units were matched with tenants through the Below Market Rate rental program this year up until Jan 1, 2023, which is when the County of San Mateo assumed management of the program. - 11 new affordable units for purchase came online during this program year. - 8 first time homebuyer sales were made in the low-income homeownership program. - One grant for corona virus response rental assistance of \$521,000 was administered to assist 129 people during the program year.
+In addition to the previous year, a total of 293 people were served by this program. - One grant for provision of fair housing services for a total of \$25,000 assisted 192 people. - Nine different non-profit organizations, through the City's Community Funding Program, completed one year of service contracts.
+Those contracts served 5,673 individuals, providing access to basic need services, legal assistance for homelessness prevention, case management for self-sufficiency, assistance to stay in or acquire housing and prevent homelessness, assistance for victims of sexual assault, community engagement, conflict resolution, home sharing, and legal assistance for victims of domestic violence. - One grant for provision of a microenterprise assistance program for a total of \$25,000 assisted 43 people, including 35 San Mateo businesses.